FreePYQ logoFreePYQ

 Explanation:

 The inaugural Fit India Carnival in March 2025 was a significant event promoting fitness.
-The correct answer is New Delhi, as it hosted this event.
+New Delhi, as it hosted this event is the answer.
 Chennai, Bengaluru, and Mumbai are notable cities but not associated with this specific carnival.
-Students should remember that New Delhi often hosts national-level inaugural events, making it a probable choice for such questions.
+For revision, remember that New Delhi often hosts national-level inaugural events, making it a probable choice for such questions.

 Question 82